Skip to Main Content

 Frequently Asked Questions

-The Joint Commission’s HCE Certification program is a voluntary program designed to recognize hospitals that go beyond the basic accreditation requirement and seek to formalize structures, processes, and goals for identifying and addressing health disparities.
+The voluntary certification program is designed to recognize hospitals that go beyond the basic accreditation requirement and seek to formalize structures, processes, and goals for identifying and addressing health disparities.

-The HCE Certification is only available to hospitals.
+The certification is only available to hospitals, including designated Safety Net and Critical Access Hospitals.
 Meridian will provide partial reimbursement of associated fees to our in-network hospitals in Illinois.

 Yes, there are two fees:

-- An onsite survey fee billed after the onsite survey visit, which occurs within 12 months after applying and every two years thereafter
+2. An onsite survey fee billed after the onsite survey visit, which occurs within 12 months after applying and every two years thereafter.

-Designated safety net hospitals (SNH) and critical access hospitals (CAH) may be eligible to receive 100% reimbursement of HCE Certification fees.
-This opportunity is limited to the first 10 applicants; future SNH and CAH applicants can receive 25% reimbursement.
+Designated safety net hospitals (SNH) and critical access hospitals (CAH) may be eligible to receive 100% reimbursement of the certification fees.
+This opportunity is limited to the first 10 applicants; future SNH and CAH applicants can receive a 25% reimbursement.

-All other in-network hospitals and are eligible for up to 15% reimbursement of fees associated with HCE Certification.
+All other in-network hospitals are eligible for up to 15% reimbursement of fees associated with the certification.

-- Annual application fee: Meridian will reimburse after the application and fee have been received by The Joint Commission.
+1. Annual application fee: Meridian will reimburse after the application and fee have been received by Joint Commission.

-- The onsite survey fee: Meridian will reimburse this fee after the on-site survey is complete (within 12 months of the application date) and the hospital attains certification.
+2. The onsite survey fee: Meridian will reimburse after the onsite survey is complete (within 12 months of the application date) and the hospital attains certification.

 Our incentive program will run from January 1, 2024, to December 31, 2025.

 Hospitals are encouraged, but are not required, to submit certification receipts.
-Meridian will verify HCE Certification application with The Joint Commission.
+Meridian will verify the certification application with Joint Commission.

 No, any Illinois Meridian in-network hospital meeting the conditions of participation (state licensure or other accreditor) may apply.